-Amanda has just completed her first venture into storytelling in glass.
+Amanda has recently completed her second venture into storytelling in glass.

-Meanwhile, Don't Bother Martha! is now a book, suitable for 3-7 year olds, illustrated with photos of the glass, available from Amazon.
-Click here for details.
+“Dont Bother Martha!” and “The Wrong Sort of Dark!” are now published as short books, suitable for 3-7 year olds, illustrated with photos of the glass, and are available from Amazon.

 Christine O'Neill is a children's writer and storyteller.
 She visits schools, pre-schools and libraries, sharing her stories and helping children to develop their confidence as storytellers..
 Read more at www.christineoneillstories.wordpress.com